TegaAminode/TegaAminode/README.md

 ---

-⭐️ *Currently documenting my journey into **Computer Vision Engineering** — showcasing projects that unite robotics, data, and AI.*
+⭐️ *Showcasing projects that unite robotics, data, and AI.*
 <!--
 **TegaAminode/TegaAminode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->